NickLydon/SudokuSolver/README.md

 SudokuSolver
 ============

-Pretty naive, but it works!
+Pretty naive, but it works (up to a point)!